Exiledz5155/mp3-metadata/README.md

 ## Database Schema (SUBJECT TO CHANGE)

-mySQL for efficient blob querying, a brief overview of the database schema.
-This can include tables for user sessions, uploaded files, and any other relevant information.
+mySQL for efficient blob querying, the database is supported by Prisma, providing an Object-Relational-Mapping to simply database operations.

 ## API

-We might want to add details about how to interact with our system.
-We wil need to flesh this out later.
+[Working on This]

 ## Examples (SUBJECT TO CHANGE)